MASON HAS COME A LONG WAY IN A SHORT TIME

 MASON IS A PARTNER IN THE COMMUNITY

 Mason and Northern Virginia have emerged together, working closely to build one of the most economically viable regions in the country.
 Our 100,000-plus alumni in the region work at the most influential private companies and public agencies.
-An estimated half of the school administrators and one-third of the teachers in Northern Virginia hold a Mason degree.
+An estimated one-third of K-12 teachers and administrators in Northern Virginia hold a Mason degree.
 Companies like Booz Allen Hamilton, MITRE, Northrop Grumman, Inova Health System, and Deloitte employ thousands of Mason graduates.